Breekpot/docs/notarynodes/where_code_meets_law.rst

 Why are there relatively few successful applications of blockchain technology to real world problems?

 * Code is law is problematic (e.g. the DAO hack)
-* Many business models include middle men, blockchain makes them obsolete
+* It's difficult to create business models in a disintermediating world
-* Technology immaturity and uncertainty about new phenomena such as forks
+* Technological immaturity and uncertainty about new phenomena such as forks
 * Trusting a de-central, anonymous, group of miners and developers is not always an option
 * Law and regulation still need to catch up